SELECTION OF INSTRUCTIONAL MATERIALS AND LEARNING RESOURCES

 ADMINISTRATIVE REGULATION - 6161.1

-• provide materials that will stimulate growth in factual knowledge, literary appreciation, aesthetic values, and societal standards;
+Provide materials that will stimulate growth in factual knowledge, literary appreciation, aesthetic values, and different perspectives;

-While selection of instructional materials and learning resources involves many people (administrators, teachers, students, community persons, library/media specialists, resource center personnel), the responsibility for coordinating the selection of supplemental instructional materials and school learning resources and making recommendation for acquisition rests with the principal and professional personnel.
+While selection of instructional materials and learning resources involves many people (administrators, teachers, students, community persons, library/media specialists, resource center personnel), the responsibility for coordinating the selection of supplemental instructional materials and school learning resources and making recommendations for acquisition rests with the principal and certificated staff

-INSTRUCTIONAL MATERIALS – BASIC TEXTBOOKS: A volume intended for use by pupils as a basic source of study material for the completion of a subject or course.
-(Requires Board approval)
+INSTRUCTIONAL MATERIALS – GRADES PK-12 CORE ADOPTION MATERIALS: A text or volume intended for use by students as a basic source of study material for the completion of a subject or course.
+Core texts are used to regularly provide access to standards based instruction within the classroom.
+(Requires Board approval.)

-INSTRUCTIONAL MATERIALS – SUPPLEMENTAL TEXTBOOKS: A volume intended to be used as a supplement to a basic textbook.
-Supplemental textbooks are usually provided as classroom sets.
-(Requires Board approval)
+INSTRUCTIONAL MATERIALS – GRADES 9-12 SUPPLEMENTAL TEXTBOOKS: A text or volume intended to be used to regularly supplement the core adoption materials.
+Supplemental instructional materials are usually provided as classroom sets and may include, but are not limited to, novels, support textbooks, anthologies, etc. (Requires Board approval.)

-LEARNING RESOURCES: A volume intended to support basic or supplemental textbooks.
-Learning resources may include, but are not limited to novels, poems, primary and secondary sources, newspaper articles, etc. (Does NOT require Board approval)
+LEARNING RESOURCES - GRADES PK-12: Any materials intended to support instruction in a temporary or limited manner.
+Learning resources are generally limited in scope or length and may include, but are not limited to blog content, articles, websites, media clips, poems, primary and secondary sources, etc. (Does NOT require Board approval.)

 Criteria for Selection and Adoption of Instructional Materials: